 The Applicant team will provide the City of Aspen with regularly scheduled updates and content to be released through the existing City traffic and construction information channels.
 At key construction phases, media releases will be provided to the City to be posted on the City website and shared with the City listserv.
-A project web page is being created to provide regular project updates detailing the impacts to adjacent neighbors and offer the opportunity to be added to the mailing list.
+A project web page will be created to provide regular project updates detailing any impacts to adjacent neighbors and offer the opportunity to be added to the mailing list.
 During times of greater impact the project team will provide more frequent updates, as needed.
-Site representative information, contruction updates, maps, renderings, project timeline, and images will be available on the project page.
+Scheduling information will also be hosted on the project web page.